Little spotted kiwi: Description

 The little spotted kiwi had an obligate louse that parasitised on it, Rallicola pilgrimi.
 In an example of conservation-induced extinction, all lice were killed when the kiwi were translocated to Kapiti Island.

+This species is long-lived with a mean life expectancy of 45 years.

 Distribution and habitat

 Studies on Kapiti Island show that they prefer flax, seral, and older forest habitats.
 Lower numbers are found in rough grassland and scrub, indicating that either they prefer other habitats or they simply need a larger territory to support themselves in these areas.

 Behaviour

 Little spotted kiwis eat grubs and other small insects that are found underground, and occasionally eat berries.
 Earthworms, cockchafer beetle larvae, caterpillars, cranefly larvae, and spiders are their most common foods, with annelids making up the largest percentage of the bird's diet; fruit of the hinau tree is also commonly consumed.

 As they cannot fly and their eyesight is very poor, they depend on a keen sense of smell, long beak and talons for finding food.
 The birds use their sharp talons and long beak to dig into the ground and then probe its long beak through the softened ground.

 Little spotted kiwi are nocturnal, and will call occasionally each night to advertise its territory and maintain contact with partners; often pairs will duet.
 They are very territorial, and fight conspecifics with their sharp claws, resulting in many feathers on the ground.